 8. Misconception #8: Travel bloggers make good money

-Travel blogging is actually a really hard industry to make money in, so if you’re in it solely for the money, you’re going to have a hard time.
+There are many ways to grow an income while travelling.
+And travel blogging is one of them.
+But the truth is, it can be a really hard industry to make money in.
+So if you’re in it solely for the money, you’re going to have a hard time.
 Everyone these days wants to become a travel blogger, which means the market is completely saturated.
 And as a blogger selling travel, you’re selling information and inspiration versus tangible products that bring in commission or income.
 There are people out there making good money from travel blogging, but it’s very rare.
 I’d even bet that even some of your favorite bloggers with thousands of followers are making just enough to travel or just some extra money on the side to supplement their travels.
 It’s not a career that brings in the big bucks for everyone and travel can be expensive!

 9. Misconception #9: We’re always perfectly happy